MilesAlford/di-workshop-03-functions/README.md

 Replace `rect(5, 30, 70, 70)` with `square(5, 30, 70)` and run your code.

 **What’s going on here?
 What might `x, y, size` mean?**
+A function called square has been created which when executed produces a rectangle with the variables x, y and size.
 **Add a comment above your function saying what the inputs and outputs of your function are (name, description, data type) and what your functions does.** You should add a comment like this to every function you write.